SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/AddConnectorAtRuntime/README.md

 #AddConnectors At Runtime

-This sample demonstrate how to add connectors at runtime.
-You can add a connector at runtime by adding connector to the connectors collection in the Diagram component
+This sample demonstrates how to add connectors at runtime.
+Add a connector at runtime by adding the connector to the connectors collection in the diagram component.

 Demo Link: